aws-samples/aws-fault-injection-simulator-workshop/README.md

 npm install -g typescript
 npm install -g aws-cdk
 ```

+#### Upgrading NPM dependencies

+To keep your NPM dependencies updated in the future use the [npm-check-updates](https://www.npmjs.com/package/npm-check-updates_) utility.

+Note, that all versions may not be compatible with each other and you may have to manually set versions in package.json.
+For example, CDK@1.115.0 is incompatible with jest@27.x.x.

 ***The deploy script uses the default profile set for AWS CLI.
 Modify lines 26 and 27 to use a custom profile***

 ```